MarianaPereira23/libris/README.md

 ## Testing

 Note: The links present in the footer icons actually take the user to the homepage of each social media, on purpose, since I didn't create a social media page for my website.
+Also the form present in the contact page is not connected, again because I did not create an email to receive the messages.

 ## Deployment